-• A minimum of 12 transferable semester credit hours (If a student has fewer than 12 semester credit hours of transfer credit, freshman requirements apply).

-- A cumulative GPA of 2.000 on a 4.000 scale or better from all colleges and universities previously attended. - No previous academic probation or academic dismissal.
+- A minimum of 20 attempted semester credit hours (If a student has fewer than 20 semester credit hours of attempted transfer credit, freshman requirements apply). - A cumulative GPA of 2.000 on a 4.000 scale or better from all colleges and universities previously attended. - No previous academic probation or academic dismissal.